Vaccine Revolt: Last outbreaks of the revolt

 Shortly before the final assault on the Saúde neighborhood, to be carried out by land by the 7th Infantry Battalion and by sea by the battleship Deodoro, Horácio José da Silva, known as Prata Preta, was arrested.
-A stevedore and practicioner of capoeira, Prata Preta was one of the main and most feared leaders of the revolt, leading the protesters on the barricades of the Saúde neighborhood.
+A stevedore and practitioner of capoeira, Prata Preta was one of the main and most feared leaders of the revolt, leading the protesters on the barricades of the Saúde neighborhood.
 Before his arrest, he also killed an Army soldier and wounded two policemen.
 When he was taken to the police station, he was almost lynched by the soldiers, but the chief of police stopped them.
 He had to be placed in a straitjacket, and even then he continued to insult and threaten the soldiers.
-Around three in the afternoon, troopa landed near the Moinho Inglês and took a first trench.
+Around three in the afternoon, troops landed near the Moinho Inglês and took a first trench.
 The battleship Deodoro then approached, while the Army troops advanced along the Mortona hill.
 By this time, the trenches had been completely abandoned.
 It was also verified that the dynamites and cannons were nothing more than a decoy.
 The first ones were, in fact, pieces of wood wrapped in silver paper, suspended by wires around the trenches, while the cannons were nothing more than a public lighting pipe placed on two wagon wheels.

 Until the 20th, there were isolated outbreaks of revolt.
 On the 18th, there was a shooting at a quarry in Catete, which resulted in the death of one civilian and two soldiers, in addition to 80 prisoners.
 Police chiefs began to sweep the territories under their jurisdiction, arresting suspects and those they considered troublemakers, whether they were related to the revolt or not.
 On the 19th, the Luz Steárica factory was attacked and several lamps were broken in São Cristóvão, Bonfim and Ponta do Caju.
 On the 20th, there were a large number of arrests in Gávea.
 The following day, the number of prisoners on Ilha das Cobras already reached 543.
 On that day, the Minister of Justice received a complaint that "three dangerous anarchists" had been sent to Rio de Janeiro with the intention of agitating the working class and ordered that measures be taken to prevent disembarkation.
 As a final act, on the 23rd, the police raided Favela Hill, mobilizing 180 soldiers.
 The huts on the hill were swept away.
 On the way back, the troops searched tenement houses and arrested several people.
 By then, there were more than seven hundred prisoners on the island.